The Problem Nobody Talks About

 The Competitor Brand Overshoot

 You add a competitor's brand name as a negative to stop paying for their branded traffic.
-Smart move, but the match type matters enormously.
+Smart move, but the match type matters more than you'd expect.

 The Geographic Negative Gone Wrong

-You serve Chicago only, so you add other cities as negatives to block irrelevant geographic queries: "plumber Denver," "plumber Austin."
-Sensible enough.
+You serve Chicago only, so you add other cities as broad match negatives to block irrelevant geographic queries: Denver, Austin, Houston.
+Sensible at first glance.

 Use phrase match for geographic negatives.
-"Plumber Austin" as phrase match blocks the intent pattern (someone looking for a plumber in Austin) without blocking queries that merely contain the word "Austin" as part of a Chicago street address.
+"Landscaper Austin" as phrase match blocks the actual intent pattern (someone looking for a landscaper in Austin, Texas) without blocking queries that merely contain "Austin" as part of a Chicago street address or neighborhood name.

 The Inherited Negative List